Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/CLIApplicationsManager/index.rst

 Requirements
 ============

-No mayor requirements are needed to execute this application other than Python 3 (Python 3.5+ to be precise).
+No mayor requirements are needed to execute this application other than Python 3.5+.

 .. contextual-admonition::
     :context: warning